snabbco/snabb/README.md

 Managing constants a lot of work, may divide into subtables

+Should add friendly permissions naming, eg "rw" to mode flags.

 ### Testing

 The test script is quite comprehensive, though it does not test all the syscalls, as I assume they work, but it should stress the bindings.
 Tested on ARM, amd64, x86.